Harness Engineering:

 "We'll evaluate it in production"

-6. VOID's case study: a 100% sovereign security-update agent
+6. VOID's case study: a 100% sovereign, fleet-wide remediation agent

 The lesson we want everyone to remember